-It seems like every year when we do our taxes, there’s a few things we wish we would have done in December to reduce our tax bill just a little more.
+It seems like every year when we do our taxes, there are a few things we wish we would have done in December to reduce our tax bill just a little more.
 Sound familiar?

 That’s where a little end of year tax planning results in great rewards!